 In addition to looking for weatherproof materials, pay attention to additional features and ratings that’ll help ensure the items you store are protected from the elements.
 Waterproof sheds and waterproof shed floors will provide the most protection from water damage.
 Weatherproof sheds and water-resistant sheds may not be completely waterproof but are designed to provide protection from damage caused by ultraviolet rays and moisture.

-Some sheds will have snow and wind ratings.
+Some sheds have snow and wind ratings.
 These are key factors to look for, particularly if you live in a part of the country that receives a lot of snow or high winds.

 Snow Rating